 }Current challenge types:

-- Barcode Scan - Scan a specific barcode you've registered.
+- Barcode Scan: Scan a specific barcode you have registered.
 Forces you to physically move to the location.

-- Memory Pattern - Repeat a sequence of colors/numbers that flashes on screen.
+- Memory Pattern: Repeat a sequence of colours/numbers that flashes on screen.

 The protocol-based design means adding new challenge types is straightforward: implement the protocol, register the type, done.
 Community contributors have already proposed step-counter and photo challenges.